xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 6.1.2.1 Inputs

 `masl` reads serial MASL from standard input until the end of the file is reached.
 It also takes an optional validation flag and optional output directory.

 6.1.2.2 Outputs

-`masl` writes MASL to the output directory or the current working directory if no output directory is specified.
+`masl` writes MASL to the output directory (`-o`)or the current working directory if no output directory is specified.
+An input project root folder is normally needed using (`-i`).

 If the validation flag (`-v`) is set, it first validates the model and writes any validation failures to standard error.
 If the validate only flag (`-V`) is set, it only validates the model (writing validation failures to standard error), and no output MASL is written.
 Any other error messages are written to standard error.

 Rendering of projects and domains is controlled with the respective flags (`-p`) or (`-d`).
 The name of a project or domain optionally can be provided with flag.
 When no name is provided all projects